 - Distracted Driving Accidents

 - Hit and Run Car Accidents

 Losing a loved one changes us, no matter the circumstances, but losing a loved one tragically and unexpectedly in an accident is all the more difficult to endure.
 When we take on a new wrongful death case, our lawyers look at all of the facts of the crash and gather as much evidence as possible to determine what happened, why, and who was directly responsible for the accident.
 By taking quick, aggressive action, we ensure that when we move forward with a fatal car accident lawsuit, we recover maximum compensation for affected families.

 Claiming for Passengers Killed in a Fort Worth Drunk Driving Accident

-Drunk driving car wrecks often result in serious injuries and fatalities in Dallas-Fort Worth.
+Drunk driving car wrecks often result in serious injuries and fatalities in Fort Worth.
 Frequently, it is a passenger riding in the drunk driver’s vehicle who is killed.
 In these situations, the driver is often a friend or a relative of the deceased – however, that does not mean that you should not make a wrongful death claim.

 Drunk Driving Accidents and Texas Law

 Under Texas law, passengers are protected by the driver’s liability insurance – as well as any Personal Injury Protection (PIP) insurance or Uninsured Motorist (UM) Coverage if the driver had any.
 It is common practice for a spouse to make a claim against their own husband or wife in a personal injury car accident where their spouse was the driver at-fault.
 The same concept applies in situations where the intoxicated motorist who caused the collision was the spouse, parent, sibling, cousin, or another relative of the deceased.

 Why should I make a wrongful death claim?